What is evening primrose oil?

-The evening primrose is a plant that is originally from North America, but it also grows in Europe.
+The evening primrose is a plant that’s originally from North America.
+It also grows in Europe.
 It gets its name from the plant’s yellow flowers, which bloom in the evening.
-The oil is extracted from the seeds.
-It’s available in capsules, and you can also find it in softgels.
-Evening primrose oil is taken from the seeds and has an omega-6 fatty acid, gamma-linolenic acid (GLA).
-The oil is then put into capsules and taken by mouth.
+The oil comes from the plant’s seeds.
+Evening primrose oil has an omega-6 fatty acid and gamma-linolenic acid (GLA).
+The oil is available in capsules, which you take by mouth.
 You may also find evening primrose oil in foods and some beauty products.

-Evening primrose oil was once approved in the UK for eczema and breast pain treatment, but the license was revoked in 2002 because there is insufficient evidence that it works.
-Today, there is only conflicting evidence that it is effective for eczema.
+The United Kingdom once approved evening primrose oil for eczema and breast pain treatment, but they revoked the license in 2002 due to insufficient evidence that it works.
+Today, there’s conflicting evidence that it is effective for treating eczema.

 Most people can safely use evening primrose oil for short periods, but there isn’t much evidence for its long-term effects.
 The U.S. Food and Drug Administration (FDA) hasn’t approved it as a treatment for any medical conditions.
-Supplements aren’t regulated in the same way as drugs, so check with your doctor before you use them.
+Supplements aren’t regulated in the same way as drugs.
+They’re not regulated for quality, so it’s possible for supplements to be contaminated.
+You should check with your doctor before you use them.

-Possible side effects are upset stomach and headache.
+Possible side effects of evening primrose oil are upset stomach and headache.
 People who have seizure disorders or take medication for schizophrenia may be at risk for seizures if they take it.
 If you have any type of bleeding disorder or are taking blood thinners, evening primrose can increase your risk of bruising and bleeding.
-The supplement is also not recommended for pregnant women because it may cause complications during pregnancy.

 While evening primrose may not be the magic cure for eczema, science can’t say for sure that it won’t help.
 Future research may make things clearer.
 Discuss your eczema treatment options with your doctor.